A history of Littlehampton’s Pier Road and Bayford Road

 Prior to becoming The Terrace Club it was known as The 03 Club.

 Bayford Road itself is bisected by New Road.
 The much smaller northern section contains a few retail units including at No 10, Cafe Lusitano, a Portuguese cafe, at No 6, Iberico, a Portuguese food store, a laundrette and a shop selling cleaning materials.
+Cafe Lusitano closed in 2021 and the cleaning materials store is about to reopen as a cafe.

 Why the prevalence of Portuguese businesses?
 To my knowledge, Portuguese fishermen came to Littlehampton as the town once had a thriving fishing industry.
 According to the Littlehampton Gazette (21 May 2004) “There are some 500 Portuguese living in Littlehampton.”